Taomato/GMSFNet/README.md

 test_sample.zip: a small subset of the test dataset used in the paper (sample test images and corresponding ground‑truth labels). test_result_predict.zip: prediction results of the test subset produced by the trained model in the paper.
+Pre-training weight too large to upload to GitHub
 ## Data
 - The data is a self-made multi-source water body dataset, which can be provided according to requirements
 ## License